Survivor Series (2020): Undertaker retirement ceremony

 The 2020 Survivor Series saw the retirement ceremony of The Undertaker, who performed for WWE for 30 years, first making his debut for the promotion at the 1990 Survivor Series event.
 In what was the show's final segment, Shane McMahon, Big Show, John "Bradshaw" Layfield, Jeff Hardy, Mick Foley, The Godfather, The Godwinns (Henry and Phineas), Savio Vega, Rikishi, Kevin Nash, Booker T, Shawn Michaels, Ric Flair, Triple H, and Kane all entered the ring to kick off the ceremony.
-A video package recapping The Undertaker's career then aired, after which, WWE Chairman and CEO Vince McMahon was shown alone in the ring and gave a brief, heart felt message before introducing The Undertaker for the last time.
+A video package recapping The Undertaker's career then aired, after which, WWE Chairman and Chief Executive Officer Vince McMahon was shown alone in the ring and gave a brief, heart felt message before introducing The Undertaker for the last time.
 The Undertaker then slowly walked to the ring in full costume where he then confirmed his retirement in an emotional farewell speech, stating "My time has come to let The Undertaker Rest in Peace".
 The Undertaker performed his trademark kneeling pose as an image of Undertaker's former longtime manager, the late Paul Bearer, appeared via hologram.
-The gong tolled ten times, officially putting an end to The Undertaker character.
+The gong tolled 10 times, officially putting an end to The Undertaker character.
 Undertaker delivered his trademark throat slash pose and then left the ring.
 The show ended with The Undertaker walking back up the entrance ramp to throw his fist up for one last time.

 Aftermath

+This was the final Survivor Series to livestream on the American version of the WWE Network, which merged under Peacock in April 2021.